beroguedou/basmatinet/README.md

-## 0- Roadmap du projet
+## 0- Project's Roadmap

-Ce projet traite:
+This project will consist to:

 - [x] Train a Deep Learning model with Pytorch.
 - [x] Transfert learning from Efficient Net.